UA-141369524-4

 You may be surprised at the good food tastes and healthy, plant-based ingredients… and this may tip you in favor of becoming a healthy chocolate cake convert. 🧡

-…Plus this chocolate cake has a melt-in-your-mouth soft cake texture like that from an ice cream sandwich or a packaged dessert with cream in the middle… 😋
+…Plus this individual chocolate cakes have a melt-in-your-mouth soft cake texture like that from an ice cream sandwich or a packaged dessert with cream in the middle… 😋

 On that note, you can add a cream in the middle or on the top… and maraschino or glace cherries too like in this ice cream illusion trio. 🍒🍦

-healthy chocolate cake ice cream cookie cutter trio.
+healthy low-sugar chocolate cake made with an ice cream cone cookie cutter.

 Based on the previous descriptions, it’s hard to believe that mostly gluten-free flour is part of the chocolate cake mix.